Home > Analyses > Real Estate > Host Hotels & Resorts, Inc.

 Revenue by Segment

-This pie chart illustrates Host Hotels & Resorts, Inc.’s revenue distribution by segment for the fiscal year 2024, highlighting key business areas and their respective contributions.
+This pie chart displays Host Hotels & Resorts, Inc.’s revenue distribution by segment for fiscal year 2025, illustrating the contribution of key business areas.

 Key Products & Brands